 - Willow lunch is served in the Health, Wellness, and Nutrition Building in one all-school session (kindergarten-Grade 8) to bolster connection and community.

 - Students sit at assigned tables in mixed grades with a faculty or staff member.
 An adult is present to encourage manners, healthy eating, and conversation.

 - Lunch is served buffet style and the facilitator of the program uses fresh, local, organic ingredients whenever possible and whole-grain pasta and bread.
 Gluten-free and alternative options are available every day.

 - At the conclusion of lunch, all students assume rotating responsibilities such as bussing plates, clearing silverware, or wiping tables.
 Visitors are often quite stunned to see students complete these chores without prompting or reminders; it’s an expectation that’s ingrained in the Willow community.

+Lunch is included in tuition.
 Willow is a nut-free campus and is highly accommodating of children with nut and other food allergies.